 The best part?
 There are no advertisements.
 Tutanota is open source and funded by donations plus premium accounts.
 The premium accounts are very affordable at only 1 euro a month.
 Do support these guys if you like their email service.

 3) GMX MAIL

-2019 update – How could I miss this one out?
-GMX (Global Mail eXchange) run by a listed company in Germany.
+GMX (Global Mail eXchange) is run by a listed company in Germany.
 They are plenty reliable enough, running since 1997.
 Although they do not state any storage restrictions, there is a 50MB attachment limit… and advertisements alert.
 Take note – Even though you do not need a phone number to register on GMX, you still need another email account.

 Restrictions: 500 MB of storage space, send 150 emails a day

-Switzerland based ProtonMail offers free email accounts of 500mb storage and 150 emails a day.
+Switzerland-based ProtonMail offers free email accounts of 500MB storage and 150 emails a day.
 While this does not sound very exciting, ProtonMail has a feature that most other email providers don’t – encryption.
-Yep, you can send encrypted emails to people that is password protected and will expire/self-destruct in a number of days.
+Yep, you can send encrypted emails to people that are password protected and will expire/self-destruct in a number of days.
 That cool enough now?

 6) GUERRILLA MAIL

 Want a totally anonymous email?
 Then create one that is temporary.
-Introducing Guerrilla Mail – a one time email that you can create, use, then dispose of immediately.
-No sign-ups required, and you can even attach files up to 150MB.
+Introducing Guerrilla Mail – a one-time email that you can create, use, then dispose of immediately.
+No sign-up required, and you can even attach files up to 150MB.